-The Unofficial Guide to Walt Disney World with Kids 2018 by Bob Sehlinger, Liliane Opsomer and Len Testa is published by John Wiley & Sons.
+The Unofficial Guide to Walt Disney World with Kids 2020 by Bob Sehlinger, Liliane Opsomer and Len Testa was published by John Wiley & Sons on September 3, 2019.

 As its name suggests it is aimed at families visiting the Walt Disney World Resort and follows the same no nonsense approach at its sister publication, The Unofficial Guide to Walt Disney World (The Big Book).

-Running to half the size of the Big Book, The Unofficial Guide to Walt Disney World with Kids helps you plan and enjoy a family vacation in Central Florida, particularly when the family group might have different ideas of what they enjoy doing.
+Running to three quarters of the size of the Big Book, The Unofficial Guide to Walt Disney World with Kids helps you plan and enjoy a family vacation in Central Florida, particularly when the family group might have different ideas of what they enjoy doing.

-Bob Sehlinger and his team of editors have interviewed more than 42,000 families over the years to get their views on each of the rides, shows and restaurants.
+Bob Sehlinger and his team of editors have reviewed more than 72,000 family surveys over the years to get their views on each of the rides, shows and restaurants.
 There are tips and comments from families and kids for kids.
 There is even a tear-out reader survey form included at the back of the book.

 The Unofficial Guide to Walt Disney World with Kids will help you prepare mentality, physically and logistically to get the best from your vacation

 Page: 512 pages